Coast Guard Station Oak Island: Facilities

 Immediately east of the station's main building is a helicopter pad and on its north perimeter is a dredged ship channel which provides access to the Atlantic Ocean via the Intracoastal Waterway and the Southport Channel.
-The station currently supports five major waterborne assets: the 65’ Inland Buoy Tender USCGC Bayberry (WLI-65400) which was commissioned in 1954, and four 47′ motor lifeboats (MLB).
-These patrol boats are noted for their exceptional ability to operate in high seas, surf, and heavy weather conditions with a unique feature that they can self-right in only 30 seconds if knocked over by waves or surf.
+The station currently supports 6 waterborne assets: One 49-ft Buoy Utility Stern Loading (BUSL), one 26-ft Trailerable Aids to Navigation Boat (TANB) two 29-ft Response boat - Small II, also known as RB-S II, and two 47′ motor lifeboats (MLB).
+CG47230 & CG47287 These patrol boats are noted for their exceptional ability to operate in high seas, surf, and heavy weather conditions with a unique feature that they can self-right in only 30 seconds if knocked over by waves or surf.
 There are currently 117 MLBs in the Coast Guard inventory.
-The station also serves as home base to the US Coast Guard Auxiliary Flotilla 10-5 which celebrated its 50th Anniversary in May 2017.
+The station also serves as home base to the US Coast Guard Auxiliary Flotilla 10-5 which celebrated its 50th anniversary in May 2017.